-The academic year is divided into two semesters of approximately fifteen (15) weeks each and a shorter summer semester.
+The academic year is divided into two 15 week semesters including two eight week embedded "minimesters".
+A shorter summer term including two 5 week mini mesters is also available.
 The academic calendar may be found in the front of this catalog.
 Students may enter Atlanta Metropolitan College at the beginning of any semester, including the summer term.